adlnet/xAPI-Spec/xAPI.md

 * MUST include the "X-Experience-API Version" header in every response;
 * MUST set this header to ""1.0.0"";
 * MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header;
+* MUST reject requests with a version header of "1.1.0" or greater.
 * MUST make these rejects by responding with an HTTP 400 error including a short description of the problem.